Excel VBA Text to Columns for Fixed Width

 On Error GoTo 0

-• These lines display an Excel dialog box and ask the user to choose a set of cells using the InputBox function.
-To handle any mistakes that might arise during the user’s selection process, use the “On Error Resume Next” and “On Error GoTo 0” statements.
+• Displays an Excel dialog box which asks the user to choose a set of cells using the InputBox function.
+To handle any mistakes that might arise during the user’s selection process, we use the “On Error Resume Next” and “On Error GoTo 0” statements.

 If input_rng Is Nothing Then Exit Sub

-• This line determines if input_rng has a value.
+• Determines if input_rng has a value.
 If not, the procedure terminates right away.

 On Error Resume Next